 "Done to a turn," said the third drop of blood.

-So he called on his stream sucker, and he came and stooped down, and took one, two, three, gulps; and then the water fell so much in the sea that the giant could see the Mastermaid and the prince sailing in their ship.
+So he called on his stream-sucker, and he came and stooped down, and took one, two, three, gulps; and then the water fell so much in the sea that the giant could see Mastermaid and the prince sailing in their ship.

-"Throw out the lump of salt!" said the Mastermaid.
+"Throw out the lump of salt!" said Mastermaid.

-So the prince threw it overboard, and it grew up into a mountain so high, right across the sea, that the giant couldn't pass it, and the stream sucker couldn't help him by swilling up any more water.
+So the prince threw it overboard, and it grew up into a mountain so high, right across the sea, that the giant couldn't pass it, and the stream-sucker couldn't help him by swallowing up any more water.

-"Never mind," cried the giant; "there's a fix for this too."
-So he called on his hill borer to come and bore through the mountain, so the stream sucker might crawl through and take another swill; but just as they had made a hole through the hill, and the stream sucker was about to drink, the Mastermaid told the prince to pour a drop or two out of the flask into the sea, and then the sea was just as full as ever, and before the stream sucker could take another gulp, they reached the land and were saved from the giant.
+"Never mind," cried the giant.
+"There's a fix for this too."
+So he called on his hill-borer to come and bore through the mountain, so the stream-sucker might crawl through and take another swallow; but just as they had made a hole through the hill, and the stream-sucker was about to drink, Mastermaid told the prince to pour a drop or two out of the flask into the sea, and then the sea was just as full as ever, and before the stream-sucker could take another gulp, they reached the land and were saved from the giant.